-When you’re a naturally creative individual, job searching can feel particularly challenging.
+As a kid, you might have dreamt of being a painter or a rockstar, but as you grow up, it might seem like your only choices are jobs that put you in front of a spreadsheet all day instead of a canvas or a cheering crowd.
+When you’re a naturally creative person, job searching can feel extra challenging.
 It’s easy to feel like any job that isn’t obviously artistic will force you to either give up an important part of yourself or settle for a low salary—but luckily, that just isn’t the case.

 “The truth is that every job can be creative,” says career coach Nina Sasson.
 “Being creative is about harnessing your attention.
 You can use your attention to create and build anything no matter what job you have.”